intuit/design-systems-cli/packages/babel-plugin-replace-styles/README.md

 Enter this plugin.
 Now the team who needs prefixed CSS can install this and configure it to replace `main` with `prefixed` if it exists.
 Everyone only gets the CSS they need imported, and we can still have a nice auto-import by default.

+_Note: This also works well with [postcss-themed](https://github.com/intuit/postcss-themed); you can use this plugin to swap between different css files that contain different themes!_

 ## Usage

 babel.config.json: